-5.4 Leaseholders should check their lease to determine precisely what restrictions apply to their home or obtain their own independent legal advice if they are unclear about their lease.
+5.4 Leaseholders should check their lease to determine precisely what restrictions apply to their home.
 The leaseholder and CHS must comply with the lease.
 CHS will apply this policy to all requests for consent for alterations or additions to any leasehold home unless it would be in conflict with the lease to do so.